MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/add-authentication-to-web-app.md

 # Add Microsoft authentication to your Express.js web app

 Add Microsoft authentication to your web app with an app registration and an Azure app service.
-The Azure app service provides an easy authentication ("easy auth") to your web app, doing most of the work for the typical uses cases for you.
+The Azure app service provides an easy authentication ("easy auth") to your web app, doing most of the work for a simple authentication use case for you.

 ## Easy auth for Azure web apps